 Campaign reports must be entered, saved, reviewed, and filed via the EFS either by directly entering data into the web application or by uploading data using an approved vendor's software.
 The Division maintains a list of approved software vendors whose programs meet the file specifications for filing campaign reports.

-Instructions for uploading reports are provided in the Political Committees User Guide-PDF (DS-DE 110B) located at:
+For instructions on uploading reports, see the Political Committees EFS User Guide - PDF (DS-DE 110B) located on the Division's website.